 “Why?
 Are you okay?”

 “Ehhyeah.
-Just – ” She looked back at my lips again.
+Just—” She looked at my lips again.
 “Just you seem nervous.”

 Now, I wouldn’t say my heart was pounding, but I was very much aware of it in my chest.
-I had been this-close to another person before on missions, hell I’d even kissed a few girls, but this one here was like a new breed.
-A woman.
-And I could safely say I’d never been with a woman before.
+I had been this-close to other people before on missions, hell I’d even kissed a few people in my adolescent angst, but I was doing something different here.
+A deliberate indulgence.
+And I could safely say I’d never done this before.

 And it was slow.
 The build up, the action itself.
 The feeling of my lips meeting hers and pressing against them.
 Still full of baited breath and muscles tensed.
 It was a slow release.
 The next moment began.
 I began to feel her.
 Pulse.
 I felt flush.
 She was a slow kisser.
 She was a warm push of wet, slick lips, and when I wanted more, she gave it to me freely.